Disclosure: This post is sponsored by Pull-Ups Training Pants. All thoughts and opinions are the author’s.

 Taking a stand on standing to pee

 Our toddler became a Big Kid, and began to act more like one when it was potty time.
 He will now even stand when it’s time to pee.
 While I don’t recommend starting your boy off with this technique, and, yes, it can get a little messy, the confidence he built up from being able put on and take off Pull-ups on his own to go like a Big Kid was invaluable to him.
-However, it is a complex skill to teach so check out Pull-Ups partner and child development expert Dr. Heather Wittenberg explain how to teach your boy to pee both sitting down and standing up.

 I’ve been asked if I worry about regression.
 Not really.
 Potty training is a learning process, after all, and sometimes setbacks and steps back occur.
 The trick is not to worry about it but just deal with it as it happens.

 Because another point of a partnership is you help each other out when goals aren’t achieved.
 The point is to encourage, not berate.
 Potty training is a complicated for toddlers to learn so while setbacks might be disheartening, they are completely normal.
 You need remain patient and stay the course.
-If you ever find yourself worrying about regression, watch Dr. Heather Wittenberg explain what to expect from accidents during potty training and what it means for your child:

 He’s got Pull-Ups personality

 You need to pay attention to your child’s personality type.
-The potty personality quiz at Pull-Ups.com helps parents determine which of these personalities their child resembles and provide information to help customize the potty training journey from the beginning.
+The potty personality quiz at https://www.pull-ups.com/en-us/potty-training/program/child-personality helps parents determine which of these personalities their child resembles and provide information to help customize the potty training journey from the beginning.
 What may work for one child may not work for another and that’s OK.
 Some children are more independent and resistant to change, as our son was (the potty personality ranked him as Squirrel — always on the go, won’t stop playing even when nature calls), others are not.
 You must understand your child’s personality and incorporate that into your partnership, or potty training will be an exceedingly long, difficult, and, yes, messy process for you both.

 If you have a highly independent child like ours, you’ll need to let them feel in control.
 A Pull-Ups Partnership will be just what the doctor ordered.
 If you understand your child’s personality traits, you will help them understand better how to navigate life.